Fritzl case: Trial

-The trial of Josef Fritzl began on 16 March 2009, in the city of Sankt Pölten, presided over by Judge Andrea Humer.
+The trial of Josef Fritzl began on 16 March 2009, in St. Pölten, presided over by Judge Andrea Humer.
 On the first day, Fritzl entered the courtroom attempting to hide his face from cameras behind a blue folder, which he was entitled to do under Austrian law.
 After opening statements, all journalists and spectators were asked to leave the courtroom, whereupon Fritzl lowered his folder.
 Fritzl pleaded guilty to all charges with the exception of murder and grievous assault by threatening to gas his captives if they disobeyed him.

 In his opening remarks, Rudolf Mayer, the defending counsel, appealed to the jury to be objective and not be swayed by emotions.
 He insisted Fritzl was "not a monster," stating that he had brought a Christmas tree down to his captives in the cellar during the holiday season.
 Christiane Burkheiser, prosecuting her first case since being appointed Chief Prosecutor, pressed for life imprisonment in an institution for the criminally insane.
-She demonstrated for jurors the low height of the ceiling in the cellar dungeon, by making a mark on the door to the courtroom at 174 cm and described the cellar as "damp and mouldy," passing around a box of musty objects taken from the cellar, the odour of which made jurors flinch.
+She demonstrated for jurors the low height of the ceiling in the cellar dungeon, by making a mark on the door to the courtroom at 174 cm and described the cellar as "damp and mouldy", passing around a box of musty objects taken from the cellar, the odour of which made jurors flinch.

 On the first day of testimony, jurors watched eleven hours of testimony recorded by Elisabeth in sessions with police and psychologists in July 2008.
 The tape is said to have been so "harrowing" that the eight jurors did not watch more than two hours at a time.
 Four replacement jurors were on standby to replace any of the regular jurors in case they could not bear to hear any more of the evidence.
 Besides the video testimony, Elisabeth's older brother Harald testified that he was physically abused by Fritzl as a child.
 Fritzl's wife, Rosemarie, and Elisabeth's children refused to testify.

 On 18 March 2009, Elisabeth attended the second day of the criminal trial against her father, in preparation for a book she wrote about her ordeal.
 She did not plan to see her father again.
 Fritzl's attorney confirmed that she had been in the visitors' gallery in disguise at the time her video testimony was aired.
 "Josef Fritzl recognised that Elisabeth was in court and, from this point on, you could see Josef Fritzl going pale and he broke down," Mayer said.
 "It was a meeting of eyes that changed his mind."
 The next day, Fritzl began the proceedings by approaching the judge and changing his pleas to guilty on all charges.

 On 19 March 2009, Fritzl was sentenced to life imprisonment without the possibility of parole for fifteen years.
 He said that he accepted the sentence and would not appeal.
 Fritzl is currently serving out his sentence in Garsten Abbey, a former monastery in Upper Austria converted into a prison.